 Vetting agencies takes time.
 It’s worth it.

 A good marketing partner can transform your practice.
-A bad one will waste years of budget while your competitors grow.
+A bad one will waste years of budget while your competitors grow, and the ROI gap between good and bad marketing only widens over time.

 Ask hard questions.
 Demand transparency.
 Check references.
 Walk away from red flags.